cweatureapps/TapB4UNap/docs/TestCases.md

 # Manual test cases

-## Extension UI
+## UI interactions

+### From widget
+Prerequisite: screen is in initial state, with "Tap sleep to start"
-1. Tap sleep, counter begins
+1. Tap sleep, counter begins.
+The time shown should not shift around with each 1 second tick

-2. Tap cancel, goes back to starting screen
+2. Tap Reset, goes back to starting screen

-3. When tap on save, says "saving..."

-4. After saving, open the today extension, it is reset

-## Saving from extension

-1. fresh install, no permissions, no data, app is not running
-- launches app, prompt for permissions, then save
-- note the delay during user input, should not impact the saved time
-- open extension again after save, should be reset correctly

-2. app is in the background, save from extensions
-- will come into foreground and save

-3. app is in foreground, save from extensions will save
+3. Start sleep again.
+Tap on Wake, it will show how long you slept for
+4. Tap on reset
+    4a. immediately tap on reset, screen should reset 4b. tap on reset only after timeout, screen should reset
+5. confirm saved OK in HealthKit

+### From app
+Repeat the above test from the app

+## Screen reset

+### from widget
+Prerequisite: After successful save
+1. Close widget and open it immediately, the finish screen is still shown.
+2. close widget and open it, wait for the reset timeout, and then open it again.
+The starting screen is shown

+### from app
+Prerequisite: After successful save
-4. background the app, and switch back to it the screen will be cleared
+1. Background the app, and open it again back immediately, the finish screen is still shown.
+2. Background the app, wait for the reset timeout, and then open it again.
+The starting screen is shown

 ## Editing the time

-** TODO**
-1. tap adjust from extension. then cancel.
-expected:
-- launches app to adjust.
+Prerequisite: After successful save
+Variations: Execute test case for both App and TX

+1. Tap adjust.
+Expected:
-- after cancel, adjustment shouldn't be saved
+- adjustment screen opens
-- should be able to to launch adjust again from the app

-2. fields should be correct:
+    App: modal present of adjustment screen
+    TX: opens the app at the adjustment screen
 - start and end times should correspond to the most recent sleep
 - sleep duration should be shown, including seconds

+2a.
+Change the pickers.
+But then tap cancel.
+Expected:
+- after cancel, adjustment shouldn't be saved
+- finish screen with adjust screen should be shown, and you should be able to to launch adjust again

+2b.
+Repeat (2a) but wait for reset timeout

+3. Tap adjust again.

 3. move the date pickers
 - sleep duration should be updated